-Is NoFap Worth It?
+Is NoFap Worth It in 2021?
 (After I’ve Been on NoFap for 6 Years)

 If you ask me, “Is NoFap worth it?”, my answer is an astounding yes!